HoGentTIN/infra-labs/assignment/2-cfgmgmt.md

 ## 2.4.
 DNS

-In the next part, you will use the Ansible role `bertvv.bind` to configure `srv001` as a DNS server.
+In the next part, you will use the Ansible role `bertvv.bind` to configure a **new** server `srv001` as a DNS server.
 The role's primarily purpose is to set up an authoritative-only name server that only replies to queries within its own domain.
 However, it is possible to configure it as a caching name server that either forwards requests to another DNS server, or replies to queries that have been cached.

 Don't forget basic security settings, specifically the firewall!

+### Creating the new server

+Before you can start configuring `srv001` as a DNS server, you first need to create it.
+Have a look at the `vagrant-hosts.yml` file in the `vmlab` folder.
+You'll see the configuration for `srv010`, which you've used up until now.
+Note there is an example of a more elaborate host definition.
+It shows how to limit the number of CPUs, the amount of RAM, etc.

+Edit the `vagrant-hosts.yml` file and add a definition for `srv001`.
+Use the same Vagrant box as `srv010`, and make sure to use the correct IP address.

+Next, make some changes to the `site.yml` file:

+- make sure `srv010` only has the following roles:
+    - `bertvv.rh-base`
+    - `bertvv.mariadb`
+    - `bertvv.httpd`
+    - `bertvv.wordpress`
+- add a new section for `srv001` and assign these roles:
+    - `bertvv.rh-base`
+    - `bertvv.bind`

+Both servers share the `bertvv.rh-base` role.
+How can you write this better?

+You probably put every role variable inside `group_vars/all.yml`.
+It works, but it's better to split variables based on host or group name.
+Split your `group_vars/all.yml` into separate files for each host.
+Note that every server shares the `bertvv.rh-base` role and thus shares the same role variables.
+Do not duplicate them in the new host variable files.

 ### Caching name server

-Let's start with configuring it as a caching nameserver without any authoritative zones.
+Let's now start configuring the new server as a caching nameserver without any authoritative zones.
 Define the necessary role variables to:

 - allow any host to send a query to this DNS server
 - allow recursion